Hellenic/wild-trails/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+Read the [instructions](./docs/instructions.md) for more details on how the application works.

 ## Learn More